dbus2/zbus/book/src/concepts.md

 ## Bus name / service name

 An endpoint can have various names, which allows to address messages to it on the bus.

-Usually, you care about the *well-known bus name*, which is typically the name of a service on your system (for example, the [`org.freedesktop.Notifications`] service).
+All endpoints are assigned a unique name by the bus at start.
+Since this name is not static, most services use something called a *well-known bus name* and typically it's this name, that you'll be concerned with.

+An example would be the [FreeDesktop Notifications Service] that uses `org.freedesktop.Notifications` as its well-known bus name.

+For further details on bus names, please refer to the [Bus names chapter] of the D-Bus specification.

 ## Object path